Argent77/A7-WaresOfThePlanes/A7-WaresOfThePlanes/doc/readme.txt

 1. Wares of the Planes (for BG:EE, SoD, BG2:EE and EET)

 This is the main component.
-It installs a large number of items from Planescape: Torment which includes weapons, accessories, utility items, and more.
+It installs a large number of items from the Planescape universe which includes weapons, accessories, utility items, and more.
 They can be purchased from a unique travelling merchant who can be found in several towns and settlements throughout the whole Baldur's Gate series.